Xiaojun928/Population-genomics/README.md

 dS_clustering_for_recombined_genes

-Here is the list of common software used for population genomics analysis:
+#

+You may need to learn about some commonly used software in population genomics analysis before utilizing these scripts:

 [fineStructure](https://people.maths.bris.ac.uk/~madjl/finestructure/finestructure_info.html)